-This guide is the best friend of the first time hybrid bike buyer.
 If you are in the market for a hybrid bike, chances are you are an avid bike rider currently who knows a lot about the kind of riding machine you are looking for.
-Chances are you have had a few scraps, bumps and bruises along the way and you know what you like and what you don’t like in your bicycle.
+Chances are you have had a few scrapes, bumps and bruises along the way and you know what you like and what you don’t like in your bicycle.
+And you’re ready to move beyond your regular bike and join the ranks of first time hybrid bike buyers.

 Hybrid bikes probably take up the majority of biking tools that you can purchase today.
 There is no true opposite of the hybrid bike since technology and demand dictate that bicycles be whatever the rider wants them to be.
 Any combination of needed or desired features can be custom built to your ultimate hybrid bicycle.